Talk to others with an Ostomy

 1. Weight gain- I wear a convex wafer, and have gained my Covid-20.
 The skin around my stoma is a little softer than usual.

 2. Older products- I had a few backup supplies I started using and am curious what a typical shelf life is for barriers.
-I use ConvaTec, and don't believe is says on the package.
+I use ConvaTec, and don't believe it says on the package.

-I know some people say they get less wear time in the Summer, but that has not been the case for me.
+I know some people say they get less wear time in the summer, but that has not been the case for me.

 Thanks in advance for any input about the output.

 All of the above could be an issue with wear time.
-Typical shelf life of the Ostomy supplies is 5 years but that could lessen if they were not stored in a cool place.
+Typical shelf life of the ostomy supplies is 5 years but that could lessen if they were not stored in a cool place.
 The expiration date is on each box but it is a code and if they tell you, they will have to kill you.
 Lol I posted how to read the code about two years ago.
 May have to go back and find that to repost!

-i do know that if I gain weight, everything changes.
+I do know that if I gain weight, everything changes.

-if you are in the heat or humidity during the summer and perspire more, that too is an issue.
-Sometimes the products change ( for the better, NOT) no one tells you and you find that your skin does not like the new and improved product!
+If you are in the heat or humidity during the summer and perspire more, that too is an issue.
+Sometimes the products change (for the better, not) no one tells you and you find that your skin does not like the new and improved product!
 Sometimes it is just a bad batch.
 It is tricky!

 Hope you figure out which of the options are giving you fits!